What Is a Data Breach? (And What To Do If Your Data Is Stolen)

 Bottom line

-If you haven’t yet, consider looking into a password manager to help you keep track of your passwords and any that might need to change due to a data breach.
+If you haven’t yet, consider looking into identity theft protection services to help you keep track of your credit, bank accounts, and personal information.